apples/cpp-tutorial/chapter1.md

     }

 The `std::` means that `cout` is a member of the `std` namespace.
-Anyhting in `std::` is part of the standard library.
+Anything in `std::` is part of the standard library.

     #include <iostream>